 Video on demand

 Sling TV offers a fairly robust selection of movies on demand at launch, with even more promised in the near future.
-Rental costs are $3 for SD and $4 for HD, with a 30-day window to watch anything you rent.
-The eclectic library includes a healthy selection of Disney flicks, and plenty of big-budget fares.
-In addition, a new deal with Epix will bring in around 2,000 VOD titles, with titles new and old, spanning the gamut of popular programming.
+Rental costs are usually between $4 and $7 — some as low as $1 — with a 30-day window to watch anything you rent.
+The eclectic library includes a healthy selection of Disney flicks and plenty of big-budget fares.
+In addition, a new deal with Epix will bring in around 2,000 VOD titles, with titles new and old spanning the gamut of popular programming.

 Learning how to wade through a new layout is something that pains any service hopper, so it came as no surprise that Sling TV felt a little awkward at first.
 But in less than a day, we became accustomed.